rails-decal/proj1/README.md

 On your localhost, you should now be able to view all your Pokemon in your profile!

-In the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), answer Question 3.
+In answers.md, answer Question 3.

 #### Part 4: Implement the ability to damage other trainers' Pokemon